Net zero targets

 - Emissions coverage – The target covers all GHG emissions (i.e., the 7 Kyoto gases: CO2, CH4, N2O, HFCs, PFCs, SF6, NF3) and all sectors of the economy (excluding international bunkers).

-- International aviation and shipping – The target excludes both international aviation and shipping attributable to Switzerland.
-Although the Federal Council previously proposed to do so, the LTS explicitly excludes this.
+- International aviation and shipping – The target includes fuels for international aviation and shipping that are refuelled in Switzerland.

 - Reductions or removals outside of own borders – Switzerland reserves the right to use international offset credits to meet its net zero target